 Understanding that only a small percentage of the foster kids and youth we’ll reach might be interested in a cybersecurity career, or be able to pursue one, we still want to be able to use cybersecurity as way to help our students in any career path they choose.

-This first step will introduce students to discussions about why we need security and privacy in the first place, to the worlds of cybersecurity and cybercrime, and to some of the more common concepts they’ll encounter.
+This first step in their journey will introduce all students to discussions about why we need security and privacy in the first place, to the worlds of cybersecurity and cybercrime, and to some of the more common concepts they’ll encounter.
 It will also address the opportunities for a career in cybersecurity, what it might look like, and the many paths and options to get there.

-This part of the program will focus on teaching the students about basic personal security habits and personal security awareness – understanding malware, how to protect their devices, protect against identity theft, good passwords habits, staying safe online, spotting a scam, phishing, where to get free security tools etc.
+This part of the program will focus on teaching the students about basic personal security habits and personal security awareness – understanding malware, how to protect their devices, protect against identity theft, good passwords habits, staying safe online, smart social media practices, spotting a scam, phishing, where to get free security tools etc.

 This will introduce the students to how security works in a typical workplace, and the role all employees play in preventing security breaches and privacy failures.
 This will still be non-technical, designed for every user to be able to understand regardless of skill level.

 This might be another first - the first group of students to receive comprehensive workplace security awareness training before even entering their first workplace.

 Track 4 – Personal Development Skills Using Cybersecurity

 To help bolster their confidence, speaking, and presentation skills, we plan to arrange community and school presentations where our students will teach others - stand up in front of an audience and share what they've learned about security.